 Try these vocal health tips

-Sage leaves made into a tea and sage bonbons soothe the throat
+Sage leaves made into a tea or sage bonbons will soothe the throat

 Horse riding is a wonderful activity which enhances singing through posture, muscular strengthening, body awareness.
 Horse management also assists with people management!